Minami Umezawa: Early life and career

 In the May 2018 issue of the information magazine Nikkei Entertainment!, Umezawa's column began its serialization, succeeding senior member Rina Ikoma, and was released on April 4, 2018.
 Then on April 3, She made her first solo stage appearance in the role of Elizabeth in the stage play The Seven Deadly Sins: The Stage, which began its performances on August 3.
 She also appeared as Sailor Jupiter in the Nogizaka46 version of the musical Pretty Guardian Sailor Moon, which ran from June 8 to 24 and from September 21 to 30 of the same year.
-On July 2, she was selected for the first time to perform the 21st single "Jikochū de Ikō!".
+On July 2, she was selected for the first time to perform in the 21st single "Jikochū de Ikō!".
 She also served as the center position for the first time for the song "Soratobira", which is included in the title song.

 On September 29, 2020, Umezawa released her first photo book, "Near the Dream," published by Kodansha.

-On November 29, 2021, during an online mini-live, it was announced that she would become vice-captain of the group, which was the first time the vice-captain system had been introduced since the inception of the group.
+On November 29, 2021, during an online mini-live, first generation senior member Manatsu Akimoto announced that Umezawa had been appointed as the group's "vice-captain" – this was the first time the vice-captain system had been introduced since the group's inception.

-On February 22, 2023, at the Nogizaka46 11th founding anniversary live held at Yokohama Arena, it was announced that Umezawa would become the new designated captain of the girl group, succeeding Manatsu Akimoto.
+On February 22, 2023, at the Nogizaka46 11th founding anniversary live held at Yokohama Arena, it was announced that she would become the new designated "captain" of the girl group, succeeding Manatsu Akimoto.

+At the "Nogizaka46 Thanksgiving Festival" held on December 14, 2024, Umezawa officially appointed fifth-generation member Satsuki Sugawara as the group's new "vice-captain".
+This means that when Umezawa graduates from Nogizaka46, Sugawara will automatically assume the role of "captain", leading the group by maintaining strong, positive relationships with members and providing encouragement during public appearances and similar events.